ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/jit_intro.md

 ## Just-In-Time (JIT) Compiler with LLVM

 JIT compilation is a combination of Ahead-Of-Time (AOT) compilation and interpretation.
 As we saw previously, our `Calc` interpreter evaluates AST to values (actual integer `i32` values) but a JIT compiler differs from an interpreter in what it outputs.
-Intuitively, JIT outputs are like AOT outputs but generated at runtime when traversing the AST (similar to interpreter).
+Intuitively, JIT outputs are like AOT outputs but generated at runtime when traversing the AST.

 ### LLVM